-The 2017 ESPP initial offering period runs for approximately 24 months in length, and contains four 6-month purchase periods.
+The 2017 ESPP initial offering period ran from June 2017 to June 2019, and contained four six-month purchase periods.
+Beginning in June 2019, each offering period will have one purchase period lasting approximately six months.
 An employee's purchase rights terminate immediately upon termination of employment or other withdrawal from the 2017 ESPP.
 No participant will have the right to purchase shares of common stock in an amount that has a fair market value of more than \$25,000 determined as of the first day of the applicable purchase period, for each calendar year.

 There are 200,000 shares of common stock reserved for issuance under the 2017 ESPP.
-In addition, the 2017 ESPP contains an "evergreen" provision which provides for an automatic annual share increase on January 1 of each year, in an amount equal to the lesser of (1) 2% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, (2) 150,000 shares or (3) such number of shares as determined by the Board.
+In addition, the 2017 ESPP contains an "evergreen" provision which provides for an automatic annual share increase on January 1 of each year, in an amount equal to the lesser of (1) 2% of the total number of shares of common stock outstanding on December 31st of the preceding calendar year, (2) 150,000 shares or (3) such number of shares as determined by the

+Board.
 In accordance with the evergreen provision, the number of shares of common stock reserved for issuance under our 2017 ESPP was automatically increased on January 1, 2019 by 150,000 shares.